This is a set of short guidelines for those of you who would love to know how to give emotional support but feel lost as to where to start.

 The general idea is to be compassionate and actually invested in their problems.
 Showing interest in their wellbeing is key.
+Making them see things from your perspective should not be a priority.
 With that mood in your heart, here is a breakdown of the steps you should take:

 Step 1: Inquire about their problem.

 Step 2: Resist the urge to give your 2 cents immediately before continuing onto further steps.
 Only once you see everything from their perspective should you ever give advice.

 Step 3: Figure out whether they want to just be listened to or whether they want advice.
 Inquire some more if you did not find out initially.
 (Most people want to be listened to foremost whilst finding a solution is a secondary goal)

 If being listened to is their only goal, proceed to Step 4.
 If they are also seeking solutions, proceed to step 8.

 If being listened to is their only goal:

 Step 4: Hear them out.
 Do not give them solutions; they do not want them, at least not yet.

 Step 5: Don’t be afraid to dig deeper into their personal issues.
 The vast majority of people want to reveal their deeper problems, but they are afraid that you don’t want to hear about it.
 Reassure them that you do.